osmlab/openstreetmap-json-schema/1.0-DRAFT/Data.md

             // REQUIRED.
 A list of integers for node references.
 The list MUST
             // have at least one reference.
 Node references do not need to be
             // present in the list of nodes in the file.
-Implementations MUST
+Node references may
-            // support any nd reference to a node ID they support (e.g. they
+            // repeat.
+Implementations MUST support nd references to any node
-            // cannot use 64-bit integers for node IDs and 32-bit integers for
+            // ID they support (e.g. they cannot use 64-bit integers for node
-            // nd references)
+            // IDs and 32-bit integers for nd references) "nds": [
-            "nds": [
                 1,
                 2,